 Aboriginal Art in Red Hands Cave – Blue Mountains Australia

-Aboriginal communities have existed in Australia for thousands of years – from very long before the Europeans even thought about colonising the continent.
-Aboriginal peoples inhabited many parts of Australia, including the Sydney region and the Blue Mountains.
-However, with the European settlements, they were gradually pushed away from Sydney to places further away from the European colonists.
+Aboriginal communities have lived in Australia for thousands of years, long before European settlers ever considered colonising the continent.
+These Indigenous peoples thrived in various regions across Australia, including the Sydney area and the Blue Mountains.
+However, with the arrival of European settlers, Aboriginal groups were gradually displaced from Sydney, often pushed into more remote areas far from European settlements.

-Nevertheless, the indigenous people survived in Australia – and still today, you will find Aboriginals living, for instance, around Sydney in the Blue Mountains.
+Nevertheless, the indigenous people survived in Australia, and today, you can still find Aboriginal communities living around Sydney, including in the Blue Mountains.

-From Sydney, it is easy to set out on a day trip into the Blue Mountains – by car or train.
-The train is maybe even preferable.
-It is very convenient to catch a train from Sydney Central Station with a direct line to Glenbrook Station, located west of Sydney on the eastern fringe of the Blue Mountains.
-The fastest train ride is less than an hour.
-If you go on a Sunday, you may even benefit from the Opal card to pay just a few dollars for the entire trip (it is valid all day in Sydney and beyond – including the Blue Mountains).
+From Sydney, it is easy to set out on a day trip to the Blue Mountains, whether by car or train.
+The train is perhaps the most convenient option.
+You can catch a direct line from Sydney Central Station to Glenbrook Station, located on the eastern fringe of the Blue Mountains.
+The journey takes less than an hour.
+If you are traveling on a Sunday, you can take advantage of the Opal card, paying just a few dollars for the entire trip — it is valid all day in Sydney and beyond, including the Blue Mountains.

 Red Hands Cave in the Blue Mountains, Australia

-Allow at least 2 hours for this medium-difficulty track.
-It is notably free to enter the National Park.
-You’d better check out current information about the track before going.
-Consider bringing a picnic and your swimwear!
-On a warm summer day, you may feel tempted to jump into the Blue Pool swimming hole or the child-friendly Jellybean Pool along the way!
+Allow at least 2 hours for this moderate-difficulty track, which is free to access within the National Park.
+Before heading out, it is a good idea to check the current information about the track.
+Don not forget to bring a picnic and your swimwear!
+On warm summer days, you might be tempted to take a refreshing dip in the Blue Pool swimming hole or the child-friendly Jellybean Pool along the route.

-From Glenbrook Station, you will follow Bruce Road and walk along the rails in the eastern direction.
-Cross the bridge over the rails, and shortly after, you will arrive at the Blue Mountains National Park entrance, where you will find the Red Hands Cave walking track, departing from near the car park.
-There is a small information building with a map and other relevant info.
+From Glenbrook Station, head east along Bruce Road, passing the railway tracks.
+Cross the bridge over the tracks, and you will soon arrive at the entrance to the Blue Mountains National Park.
+Here, near the car park, you will find the Red Hands Cave walking track starting point, along with a small information building that provides maps and other helpful details.

 4-day itinerary for Sydney